 Making your wishes known regarding custody issues is perhaps even more important if you are divorced from the other biological parent of your children.
 If you have a strong preference regarding who will assume custody of your children, it is very important that you preserve your wishes in your will.

 These issues are just a few of those you may encounter as you plan your estate and think about the future for your children if you are no longer around to care for them.
-Consider starting to find a family law lawyer in Plano who can help you incorporate planning for your family into planning for your estate.
+Consider starting to find a family law lawyer who can help you incorporate planning for your family into planning for your estate.